W.E.B. Orientation - Where Everybody Belongs

 Through these trying and challenging times due to COVID-19, we will be making some changes for the upcoming school year.
 Normally, incoming sixth grades would meet in the Creekside gym and be treated to an exciting start of the year assembly the week before school starts.
 We would then break out into small classroom groups where sixth graders would interact with their Web Leaders and do fun activities, along with a tour of the school.
 This year will be different.
 The Sixth Grade Orientation will most likely be virtual, due to social distancing.
 We are not sure how that will look, but we will definitely get back to you and let you know as we get more direction from state and federal agencies.
-We plan on keeping the sixth grade Web Orientation on the same day, Friday, August 7th.

 These are tough times, and we appreciate your patience and support!
 We will do everything we can to make sure that your child has a wonderful middle school experience here at Creekside Middle School and the Web Program will be a big part of that!